panushri25/academic-kickstart/content/home/experience.md

   location = "Cambridge, USA"
   date_start = "2017-05-01"
   date_end = "2017-08-01"
   description = """Worked on question-answering for Electronic Medical Records.
-Research started as an internship and continued towards my thesis at UIUC."
+Research started as an internship and continued towards my thesis at UIUC.
   """

 [[experience]]